masaar/limp/README.md

 LIMP Cache Workflow gives developers the power to cache queries without having a hassle.
 Simple instructions, and condition checkers and developers get apps with dynamic cache feature.

 ## The Cron we All Like!
 LIMP has Cron-like Jobs Workflow that allows developers to run background tasks using Cron timing expression.
 The jobs can be LIMP calls, or simple Python function that can be run for any purpose.

+## Analytics that just Work
+LIMP offers module-level Analytics Workflow that allow you developers to insert sample instructions which generate `Analytic` docs which can be later used programmatically by other modules, or for handy data researches.

 # Docs Index
 > LIMP docs have moved to [https://github.com/masaar/limp-docs](https://github.com/masaar/limp-docs).